A lot less stressful than organizing a dinner party, a wine-tasting evening is an excellent way to relax and enjoy some time with friends.

 Types of wine

 It is best not to have more than five types of wine for your guests to taste as more than this may be too overpowering for the palette.
 If you plan on tasting both red and white wines, make sure to serve them from light to dark.
-Darker wines are heavier on the stomach than lighter coloured wines, which means that they should be served last.
+Darker wines are heavier on the stomach than lighter-colored wines, which means that they should be served last.

 If, for example, you are expecting 12 guests, you will need four bottles of each wine.
-Two for tasting and two for enjoying afterwards.
+Two for tasting and two for enjoying afterward.
 To ensure that the wine is served at the best temperature, place white wine and rose in the fridge an hour before guests arrive.
 You may also want to put any red wine in the refrigerator 15 minutes before guests arrive, to ensure that it is served at its ideal temperature.
 Remember to take white or rose wine out of the fridge 15 minutes before serving.

 If you don’t have enough wine glasses then, you will need to order some more.
-Have a look at Patterson’s wholesale wine glasses to get an idea of prices and styles available.
+Have a look at Patterson’s wholesale wine glasses to get an idea of the prices and styles available.

 Make sure that the glasses are not cleaned between each tasting, as even a small amount of water can ruin a good wine.

 You may want to provide your guests with some snacks to help soak up all the wine they will be drinking.
-Some great ideas for wine tasting nibbles are things like bread sticks, cheese straws, mixed olives, cheese and crackers, and dried fruit.
+Some great ideas for wine-tasting nibbles are things like breadsticks, cheese straws, mixed olives, cheese and crackers, and dried fruit.

-Alternatively, you could serve snacks that are traditional to the region where you wine and party theme originated from.
+Alternatively, you could serve snacks that are traditional to the region where your wine and party theme originated from.
 Once you have chosen your theme, use the internet to research authentic foods that originate from the area.